 We welcome you to our Church.
-St. Mary’s is a vibrant community that seeks to worship Christ, love our neighbors and serve the poor in our midst.
+St. Mary’s is a vibrant, open and welcoming community that seeks to worship Christ, love our neighbors and serve the poor in our midst.

 We encourage you to join us for worship as you respond to God’s call and claim on your life.

 At St. Mary’s, we have four core values that inform who we are as a community: worship of the risen Christ forms the heart of our Church, and out of our worship flow Outreach, Family and Care.